About Ibapah

 Elections & Voter Records

-Ibapah voters are served by the Tooele County Clerk's Office, which functions as the county's election authority.
-The office is located at 47 South Main Street, Room 210, Tooele, UT 84074, phone (435) 843-3140, website https://www.tooeleco.org/county-clerk/elections/.
-Utah residents can register to vote online at https://secure.utah.gov/voterreg/index.html through the state's centralized system maintained by the Utah Lieutenant Governor's Office.
-Voter registration is available up to 11 days before an election for online and mail registration, or in person on Election Day with valid identification.
-Accepted ID includes a Utah driver license, state ID card, tribal ID, passport, or certain other government documents.
-As an unincorporated community, Ibapah has no municipal government and therefore no city council, mayor, or local elections specific to the community.
-Ibapah residents vote in county, state, and federal elections.
-Utah conducts elections primarily by mail; all active registered voters automatically receive a mail ballot sent to their address approximately two weeks before each election.
-Ballots can be returned by mail (postmarked by Election Day), deposited in official drop boxes, or delivered in person to the County Clerk's Office or a polling location on Election Day.
-Tooele County maintains several ballot drop box locations, though the nearest to Ibapah is typically in Wendover or may require voters to mail ballots or travel to Tooele.
+Registration is available up to 11 days before an election for online and mail registration, or in person on Election Day with valid identification such as a Utah driver license, state ID card, tribal ID, passport, or certain other government documents.
+As an unincorporated community, the area has no municipal government and therefore no city council, mayor, or local elections specific to the settlement.
+Residents participate in county, state, and federal elections.
+Utah conducts elections primarily by mail, with all active registered voters automatically receiving a ballot sent to their address approximately two weeks before each election.
+Ballots can be returned by mail if postmarked by Election Day, deposited in official drop boxes, or delivered in person to the Tooele County Clerk's Office or a polling location on Election Day.
+Tooele County maintains several ballot drop box locations, though the nearest to this remote community is typically in Wendover, meaning most voters rely on mail delivery or face a long drive to Tooele.
 To find specific voting locations and ballot drop box sites, residents can use the state's voter information portal at https://votesearch.utah.gov/voter-search/search/search-by-voter/voter-info where they can enter their name and date of birth to view registration status, ballot status, and assigned voting locations.
-In the November 2024 presidential election, Tooele County reported voter turnout of approximately 52-55% of registered voters, with strong support for Republican candidates consistent with the county's conservative lean.
-Looking ahead to the November 3, 2026 general election, Ibapah and Tooele County voters will decide several significant races.
-Utah's U.S. Senate seat held by Mike Lee will be on the ballot in 2026 (Class III seat), along with one of Utah's four U.S. House seats (Ibapah falls in Utah's 2nd Congressional District).
-No statewide offices such as Governor are scheduled for 2026 (next Governor election is 2028).
+Utah's House seats, with the community falling in Utah's 2nd Congressional District.
 County offices up for election will include Tooele County Commission seats, County Clerk, Assessor, Recorder, Attorney, Sheriff, Surveyor, and other constitutional offices depending on the four-year cycle.
-Utah State Senate District 28 and Utah State House District 69 both serve portions of western Tooele County including the Ibapah area, and these legislative seats will be on the 2026 ballot.
 Tooele County School Board positions may also appear.
 Voters can track candidate filings and campaign finance information through the Utah Lieutenant Governor's Elections Office website at https://elections.utah.gov/.
-Public election records in Utah include voter registration lists (available to candidates and political entities with restrictions), campaign finance disclosure reports viewable at https://secure.utah.gov/elections-search/, candidate declarations, and precinct-level election results.
-Complete election results by precinct are published by the County Clerk and can show how specific areas voted.
-Absentee voting in Utah is integrated into the by-mail system; any voter can request an absentee ballot through the online voter portal or by contacting the County Clerk, though since all voters receive mail ballots automatically, separate absentee requests are typically unnecessary unless a voter needs a ballot sent to a temporary address.
+Public election records in Utah include voter registration lists available to candidates and political entities with restrictions, campaign finance disclosure reports viewable at https://secure.utah.gov/elections-search/, candidate declarations, and precinct-level election results.
+Complete election results by precinct are published by the Tooele County Clerk and can show how specific areas voted.
+Absentee voting in Utah is integrated into the by-mail system; any voter can request an absentee ballot through the online voter portal or by contacting the Tooele County Clerk, though since all voters receive mail ballots automatically, separate absentee requests are typically unnecessary unless a voter needs a ballot sent to a temporary address.
 Military and overseas voters can use the Federal Post Card Application (FPCA) system.
-For Ibapah's small population spread across a vast rural area, the mail ballot system is particularly important, as traveling to a physical polling location would mean a 100+ mile round trip for most residents.
+For the small population spread across this vast rural area, the mail ballot system is particularly important, as traveling to a physical polling location would mean a 100+ mile round trip for most residents.

 Frequently Asked Questions